Full-Color & Monochrome Digital LED Electronic Message Centers & Video Displays

 Our plastic faces that hold the LEDs, and Glare Shields, have internal UV protection.
 But your sign needs to look nearly as good 10 to 15 years from now as it looks the day it is installed.

-The longevity and appearance of plastic face materials are extended when they are coated with SolarGuard™, a special, clear, high-gloss, mar-resistant topcoat which protects plastics from ultraviolet light and ozone so that they last longer, just like your eyeglasses have UV coatings to protect the plastic lens.
+The longevity and appearance of plastic face materials are extended when they are coated with SolarGuard™, a special, clear, mar-resistant topcoat which protects plastics from ultraviolet light and ozone so that they last longer, just like your eyeglasses have UV coatings to protect the plastic lens.

 Signs Manufacturing is an authorized SolarGuard™ applicator.